 structured cabling low voltage wiring

-Many of today’s appliances, communication lines, and internet-connected security devices run on low voltage wiring.
+Many of today’s appliances, communication lines, and internet-connected security devices run on low-voltage wiring.
 It’s a high-demand market — but is it worth learning how to install it?
 And what should you keep in mind during installation?
-Don’t worry: this low voltage wiring guide is here to help.
+Don’t worry: this low-voltage wiring guide is here to help.

 This post covers:

-What is low voltage wiring?
+What is low-voltage wiring?

-Low voltage wiring is a type of wiring that is only designed to transmit smaller amounts of volts.
+Low-voltage wiring is a type of wiring that is only designed to transmit smaller amounts of volts.

-In contrast to high-voltage wiring that supplies larger amounts of electricity, low voltage wiring has different installation requirements and use cases.
-When you consider all of the infrastructure that you need to make low voltage wiring work — like cabling sheaths and insulation — that entire system is called structured cabling.
+In contrast to high-voltage wiring that supplies larger amounts of electricity, low-voltage wiring has different installation requirements and use cases.

 The buildings you’re working on will have a standard wiring network that usually uses voltage at 120V or 140V.
 So, to properly and safely install structured cabling, you’ll need to build a separate low-voltage network on top of any existing wiring.

-Types of low voltage cable include:
+Types of low-voltage cabling include:

 • Fiber optic cables that help computers connect to the internet